atefkbenothman/git-playground/readme.txt

 Adding this line from github.
 Adding this line from local environment.

-Also adding this line from local environment.
+Fixing this line from local environment.